-Each of the four output divides are comprised of a 12 bit integer counter, and a 24 bit fractional counter.
-The output divide can operate in integer divide only mode for improved performance, or utilize the fractional counters to generate a clock frequency accurate to 50 ppb.
+Each of the four output divides are comprised of a 12-bit integer counter, and a 24-bit fractional counter.
+The output divide can operate in integer divide only mode for improved performance, or utilize the fractional counters to generate any frequency with a synthesis accuracy better than 50ppb.